 Jackie Shaw, Penelope Bidgood and Nasrollah Saebi

 This is a fascinating article about research conducted in our own college clinic to evaluate the outcomes for patients.
 Jackie Shaw, the lead author, is a member of our staff.

 Mark Bovey is a member of our teaching staff, an acupuncture practitioner, research manager for the British Acupuncture Council and coordinator of the Acupuncture Research Resource Centre.
 He is the author of a number of acupuncture research articles and has been co-investigator on studies with fertility and Parkinson's disease.

 A feasibility study of acupuncture for the treatment of children with autism spectrum disorder

-Jonathan Pledger is vice principal here at the college, Chinese medicine lecturer and clinical supervisor.
+Jonathan Pledger is principal here at the college, Chinese medicine lecturer and clinical supervisor.
 He is a CICM graduate as well as being a shiatsu therapist.
 He carried out this fascinating piece of research into the treatment of children with autism spectrum disorder.